-Beat 'em up / Brawler, Board Game, Cards / Tiles, Casino, Dating Simulation, Fighting, Martial Arts, Mini-Games, Music / Rhythm, Quick Time Events (QTEs)
+Beat 'em up / Brawler, Board Game, Cards / Tiles, Casino / Gambling, Dating Simulation, Fighting, Martial Arts, Mini-Games, Music / Rhythm, Quick Time Events (QTEs)

 DescriptionYakuza: Kiwami is an enhanced remake of the original Yakuza game for PlayStation 2, not just an HD port like this game.
 While the original PS2 release also had English voice-acting for western release, this PS4 remake only retains Japanese voice-acting for authenticity with available subtitles for other countries.